Posted in Uncategorized | Comments Off on

 Innovating with Nature: Bridging Science, Sustainability, and Community Impact

 Ts.
-Dr. Siti Pauliena Mohd Bohari is a Senior Lecturer at the Department of Biosciences, Faculty of Science, and Head of Cosmeceutical and Fragrance Unit at Institute of Bioproduct Development, Universiti Teknologi Malaysia (UTM).
+Dr. Siti Pauliena Mohd Bohari is a Senior Lecturer at the Department of Biosciences, Faculty of Science, and an associate research fellow at the Nutraceutical and Food Unit at the Institute of Bioproduct Development, Universiti Teknologi Malaysia (UTM).
 With a passion for natural product innovation, she explores the potential of local plants—especially Hibiscus sabdariffa (roselle)—to create sustainable and functional products for health and well-being.
 Her research spans nutraceuticals, wound care, and eco-friendly formulations that combine scientific rigor with community impact.

 Beyond the lab, Dr. Siti Pauliena enjoys transforming her research into real-world applications, from developing roselle-based food and skincare innovations to mentoring students in creative, hands-on science.
 She is deeply committed to promoting sustainability, local resources, and knowledge sharing that benefits both academia and society.